Large Intestine – Depression/Excessive Worry

 *When the large intestine meridian is balanced, it promotes the ability to let go of what is unnecessary, both physically and emotionally.
 Emotions like mental clarity, healthy detachment, and a flexible attitude toward change become more prominent, facilitating a healthy flow of energy and emotional well-being.

-Acupoint Therapy/Massage: *The are many pressure points in body.
+Acupoint – acupressure/massage: The are many pressure points in the body.
 This is one example.

 If you are stuck on something, try applying deep pressure with your opposite thumb to see changes.